-- make a determination on curriculum quality, rigor and clarity - ensure proposals are on the correct Curriculog form, complete, free from error and consistent with all College curriculum guidelines (turning on the proposal form's help text will aid in knowing if the fields have been completed correctly). - ensure required supporting documents are attached including course outlines/syllabi, support from other departments, etc. - comply with College, SUNY, and NYSED requirements
+- make a determination on curriculum quality, rigor and clarity - ensure proposals are: - o on the correct Curriculog form - o complete - free from error - o consistent with all College curriculum guidelines (turning on the proposal form's help text will aid in knowing if the fields have been completed correctly). - ensure required supporting documents are attached including course outlines/syllabi, support from other departments, etc. - comply with College, SUNY, and NYSED requirements every department should have a curriculum committee that reviews proposals for accuracy and pedagogical merit.
+Please contact departments for additional information on department specific policies and procedures.